Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 - In City of Heroes, Portal Corp's founder stumbled into a dimension (Delta Zeta 24-10, better known as Axis America) where the Axis won World War II; he was killed there by Reichsman, the equivalent of Primal Earth's Statesman.
 Reichsman tried to invade Primal Earth.
 He was captured, but he would later be freed and restore the Primal Nazi enemy group, the 5th Column.

 - Hearts of Iron, while mainly a historical simulator, doesn't actually force players to stick to real-life history.
 As a result, when in the hands of a sufficiently good player, Nazi Germany can overcome the odds and end up winning World War II.
+(The thing is, though, the bar for "sufficiently good" is notoriously low in Hearts of Iron 4, given the way Germany's potential opponents are scripted.)

 - Thousand-Week Reich is based on a timeline told in maps, and is based on the premise of Operation Dynamo failing, leading to Britain signing an armistice with Germany in 1941.
 Germany goes on to dominate mainland Europe, while Japan is defeated by the Allies by 1945.
 By 1952, the world sees a cold war between the German-led 'Neuordnung' and the US-UK-Canadian-established Toronto Accord, but the Reich is tottering, and would need very talented leadership to avoid collapsing.